amihays/Pickstarter/README.md

 # Pickstarter

-[Heroku link][heroku] **NB:** This should be a link to your production site
+[Heroku link][heroku]

-[heroku]:
+[heroku]: www.pickstarter.us

-## Minimum Viable Product

 Pickstarter is a web application inspired by Kickstarter which allows musical artists to fundraise for tours, albums, or other musical endeavors.
 Pickstarter is built using Ruby on Rails and React.js.

+## Minimum Viable Product

 Pickstarter allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->